altafhossainsunny/Deep-learning-project-for-hand-writing-recognition/README.md

 ```

 **What it does:**
-- Loads training images and resizes to 128x128
+- Loads training images from `train/` folder and resizes to 128x128
 - Uses MobileNetV2 as feature extractor (frozen)
-- Adds classification layers for 70 writers
+- Adds classification layers for writer identification
 - Trains for 30 epochs with data augmentation
 - Saves trained model as `model.h5`

+**Prerequisites:** You need to have your training dataset in the `train/` folder before running this script.

 ### Method 2: ORB Feature Matching
 Run the ORB-based handwriting fingerprinting: